-6.1a: Inappropriate grazing management during the growing season facilitates shrub establishment and dominance 6.2a: Fire or brush treatments with minimal soil disturbance.
+6.1a: Inappropriate grazing management during the growing season facilitates shrub establishment and dominance.

+6.2a: Fire or brush treatments with minimal soil disturbance.

-Transition T6A:Time without disturbance allows Utah juniper and/or singleleaf pinyon to establish and dominate the site; may be coupled with grazing management that favors reduced perennial grass density and increased tree establishment.
+Transition T6A:Time without disturbance allows trees to establish and dominate the site; may be coupled with grazing management that favors reduced perennial grass density and increased tree establishment.

 Transition T6B: High severity fire and/or inappropriate grazing management.
 Soil disturbing brush treatments may also lead to the annual state.